Universal Z-only Correction for Distributing Arbitrary Graph States in Quantum Networks: Discussion

 \subsection{Open Problems}

-(i) \textit{Graph-hardware compatibility function $C(G,H)$.} The $K_4$ protocol on \texttt{ibm\_marrakesh} yielded $F^*_\mathrm{cl}=0.12$, below the classical bound, while $\LFour$ yielded $0.922$ on the same device.
+(i) \textit{Graph-hardware compatibility function $C(G,H)$.} The $K_4$ protocol on \texttt{ibm\_marrakesh} yielded $F^*_\mathrm{cl}=0.120$ (Table~\ref{tab:hardware}), below the classical bound, while $\LFour$ yielded $0.922$ on the same device.
 A formal function $C(G,H)$ predicting routing cost from the target graph $G$ and hardware connectivity $H$ would enable rational hardware selection.
+The source-target entanglement framework of Prerana and Wald~\cite{prerana2026entanglement} may inspire one component of such a function: their matching-based entanglement capacity identifies structural limits on independent quantum transport channels per graph, which may constrain the resource efficiency of graph state distribution on hardware with restricted connectivity.

 (ii) \textit{Variational $\mathrm{CP}(\theta)$ walk.} Replacing $\CZ$ with $\mathrm{CP}(\theta)=\mathrm{diag}(1,1,1,e^{i\theta})$ produces non-stabiliser (magic) states for $\theta\neq 0,\pi$, providing a framework for distributing both stabiliser and magic state entanglement.